 - An established artist

 - Biography (max 1 page)

 - The key ideas and goals that drive you to create

 - How you define your artistic practice as mid-career

 - Proposed activity – what will you do during the Fellowship period, and how will it lead to the development of new work?
 (1 page)

 - What impact do you believe the Fellowship will have on your practice?
 (250 words)

-- Support material (max two references, up to 10 high quality images/video links (up to max 10mins), CV)
+- Support material (max two references, up to 10 high quality images/video links (max 10 mins), CV)